Lunarmagpie/aporia/README.md

 - <kbd>Enter</kbd>: Confirm
 - <kbd>Tab</kbd>: Next Line
+- <kbd>F11</kbd>: Shutdown
+- <kbd>F12</kbd>: Reboot

 ## FAQ
 <details>
 <summary>How do I make the font size in my TTY smaller?</summary><br>

-Edit the `FONTSIZE` variable in `/etc/default/console-setup`.
-I use fontzie `16x12` on my 1920x1080 computer.
+You can edit the `FONTSIZE` variable in `/etc/default/console-setup`.
+Alternitively, run the command `sudo dpkg-reconfigure console-setup`.
+This will allow you to safely change the font and all font sizes available on your computer.

 </details>

 <details>
 <summary>Why does my ascii art show up as diamonds?</summary><br>

-The `terminus` font does not support certain braille characters.
+Some terminal fonts do not support certain braille characters.
 Using a different ascii art generator will likely fix your problem.
 </details>